fivetran/dbt_fivetran_log/README.md

 vars:
     fivetran_platform_using_destination_membership: false # this will disable only the destination membership logic
     fivetran_platform_using_user: false # this will disable only the user logic
+    fivetran_platform__credits_pricing: false #this will disable only the credits used logic
+    fivetran_platform__usage_pricing: false #this will disable only the usage cost logic
 ```

 ## (Optional) Step 5: Additional Configurations